MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 So yeah, the raid has been progressing pretty good & the team has been growing.
 The basics are pretty much done and the design & the Discord bot we’ll use for the guild pages are both coming along nicely.

 - ***🧠 MetaLibrary***
-Its almost time to rebrand the wiki to the MetaLibrary - but not quite yet.
+It's almost time to rebrand the wiki to the MetaLibrary - but not quite yet.
 To really make it into a MetaLibrary, we’ll need at least those “House of Ethereum”, “House of dApps”, “House of Tokens” & “House of Defiance” posts.

 Why aren’t those new posts there already?
 Well, because I have been revamping all the existing posts, writing the missing intro/onboarding pieces, and actually, spending ever more time inside DMs & chat channels responding to people - which is kind of becoming my frustration, as already stated above. 😅

 - ***🌱 Seed Market 💸***
-I think its safe to say MetaGame’s liquidity problem has successfully been dealt with.
+I think it's safe to say MetaGame’s liquidity problem has successfully been dealt with.

 Seed price: ~$43
 Seed marketcap: ~$600k
 In the liquidity pool: ~$74k
 Treasury funds used? ~$2/30k

 Frankly, the Seed market has been blowing up for the past few days.
-Though -50% from the all time high of over $80, the Seed price seems to have somewhat stabilized at ~$40, which is still more than 4x just a week ago.
+Though -50% from the all-time high of over $80, the Seed price seems to have somewhat stabilized at ~$40, which is still more than 4x just a week ago.

 If you’ve been useful around MetaGame, you likely have a decent sum now 🙃